icerpc/icerpc-docs/pages/slice/basics/contract-first.md

 We then insert this service (dispatcher) into the server's [dispatch pipeline][dispatch-pipeline] as usual.

+{% callout %}
+The `Service` base class implements the [IDispatcher] interface, enabling the dispatch of requests for operations defined within the I*Name*Service interfaces that the service implements.
+{% /callout %}

 {% /step %}

 {% step title="Implement client application" %}